Elementary French II

 - Estimated Time to Complete Course:

-- Each course is divided into fifteen thematic lessons.
-Each lesson is designed to take approximately one week to complete so working through an entire course will take the average learner approximately fifteen weeks.
+- Fourteen weeks.
+Each course is divided into fourteen thematic lessons.
+Each lesson is designed to take approximately one week to complete so working through an entire course will take the average learner approximately fourteen weeks.
 Completing this course and the prior course (Elementary French 1) will require two semesters or roughly thirty weeks at the university level.
 At the secondary level these courses have been extended to cover two years or more.

 - Additional Software or Materials Required: